Matt-dere/Hackintosh-Intel-i9-10850k-Gigabyte-Z490-AirDrop-AMD-580-IGPU/README.md

 <li> At the end your USB should be named "Install macOS Catalina". </li>

 # config.plist
-if you use mine plist, dont forget to change the serial number. change the NEW_HERE with your serial number.
+if you use my plist, don’t forget to change the serial number.
+Change the NEW_HERE accordingly with your serial number.

 use this tool to genereate one. -> https://github.com/corpnewt/GenSMBIOS <-

 # Bios Settings
-if you some not find, skip it.
+Skip steps with setting you can’t find in your BIOS
 <li> Disable </li>

 <li> Fast Boot </li>